EoghyUnscripted/100-Days-Of-Code-Python/Level 2 - Intermediate/Day 21 - Inheritance & List Slicing/README.md

 ## Overview

-   We begin day 21 by learning class inheritance.
+   We begin day 21 by learning class inheritance and work our way towards list and tuple slicing for reducing code.

-## Project: Turtle Racing
+## Project: Snake Game Part 2

 Using the Turtle package, we will continue part 2 to build a snake game.
 This will include the object shape, collision detection, user key listeners and a scoreboard.